KornkanCHA/inventory-management-system/README.md

 In sprint 1, I focused on items table and used in-memory database instead of MySQL to preview the project and make it easier to setup.

-Start project by following [this steps](#getting-started).
+Start project by following [getting started section](#getting-started).
 You will found API documentation from Swagger at http://localhost:3000/api.

 #### Deliverables